 Licensing is the rightful use of something trademarked or copyrighted, such as a logo or character.
 It is a huge industry that incorporates food, beverages, film, TV, video games and design - amongst others.
 Some of history's most coveted and iconic brands and characters have been given the licensee treatment, much to the appeasement of the consumer market.
 Coca-Cola, Nike, Minions, Superman, NASA, Emojis, The Simpsons, Harry Potter, Mickey Mouse, Barbie, Peter Rabbit, Chupa Chups and Hersheys are but a drop in the amorphous ocean that is the licensing biz.
 It's also mega big business according to LIMA (International Licensing

 Peter Rabbit: 1903

 Peter Rabbit - recognisable by his shoes, blue jacket and cheeky nature, was introduced to us in 1902.
-Many generations grew up - and still do, reading and watching his adventures.
+Many generations continue to grow up reading and watching his adventures.
 Most of these were mischievous and full of trouble!